shachar-bar/public/vagrant_multiple_VMs_deployment.md

 vagrant vbguest
 ```

-Create a local vagrantfile that contains the deployment configuration, such as:
+Create a local vagrantfile, which is automatically used for the deployment, and should contains the entire deployment configuration, such as:
 ```sh
 Vagrant.configure("2") do |config|
   config.vm.box = "centos/7"